nick9lee/Abduls-beautiful-voice/README.md

-#sound board with abdul's catch phrases/ fav songs since he doesnt have that many catch phrases
+#abdul's sound board

-ios Sound board so that even when hes not around you can still hear the abdul's beautiful voice
+ios Sound board so that even when hes not around you can still hear the abdul's beautiful voice... and some of his fav songs cuz i had extra space and he only had like 3 catch phrases.

+I thought he had more till i made this but what can ya do

+not 100% done, still needs abduls recordings, and i only have one song on it. functionality is complete... will probabaly be finished christmas 2020